-- 1. To elect one director to our Board of Directors to serve until our 2023 Annual Meeting of Stockholders and until his successor is duly elected or appointed and qualified or until his earlier resignation or removal; - 2.
-To ratify the appointment of KMJ Corbin & Company LLP ("KMJ") as our independent registered public accounting firm for our fiscal year ending December 31, 2022 ("Fiscal 2022"); - 3.
-To approve, on an advisory basis, the compensation of our named executive officers; - 4.
+- To elect one director to our board of directors (the "Board" or "Board of Directors") to serve until our 2024 Annual Meeting of Stockholders and until his successor is duly elected or appointed and qualified or until his earlier resignation or removal; - To ratify the appointment of KMJ Corbin & Company LLP ("KMJ") as our independent registered public accounting firm for our fiscal year ending December 30, 2023 ("Fiscal 2023"); and - 3.
 With regard to all other matters as may properly come before the Annual Meeting, in accordance with the recommendation of the Board of Directors or, if no such recommendation is given, in the best judgment of the individuals named as proxies on the enclosed proxy card.

-Our Board of Directors recommends a vote "FOR" the director nominee in Proposal 1, and "FOR" the independent registered public accounting firm in Proposal 2, and "FOR" on an advisory basis, the compensation of our named executive officers in Proposal 3.
+Our Board of Directors recommends a vote "FOR" the director nominee in Proposal No. 1 and "FOR" the independent registered public accounting firm in Proposal No. 2.